[The Grammarphobia Blog revisited this subject on Nov. 3, 2014. See our new post.]

 Q: I’m an investment banker who’s driven crazy by people using the term “fulsome” for abundant.
 Any advice on how to correct them without being obnoxious?
 Please say something about this during one of your appearances on the Leonard Lopate Show.

-Seriously, the word “fulsome” has been misused so much lately that it may be beyond saving.
-It’s supposed to mean disgustingly excessive, overly flattering, or insincere.
-But it’s often used simply to mean abundant, without any suggestion of insincerity or excessiveness, especially in phrases like “fulsome praise” or “fulsome apology.”
+In modern times the accepted meaning has been disgustingly excessive, overly flattering, or insincere.
+But once upon a time it carried no suggestion of insincerity or excessiveness, especially in phrases like “fulsome praise” and “fulsome apology.”

 A case can be made that the folks who misuse “fulsome” now are simply reviving the original meaning of the word.
 The American Heritage Dictionary of the English Language, in its “fulsome” entry, appears to take that position, saying such a usage “is etymologically justified.”